rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ![Opposing Forces Lib](https://i.postimg.cc/Dw5gpTvB/Opposing-Forces-Lib.png)

-This library file is available in **'libraries/'** folder in this repository.
+This library file is available in the **'libraries/'** folder in this repository.

 To know more about lock links functionality in Simulink library, [Click Here](https://in.mathworks.com/help/releases/R2025b/simulink/ug/lock-links-to-library.html)

-Once the locked library was created I replaced the older editable masked subsystems with the reusable and locked and linked masked subsystem blocks from the library for each resisting force as shown below.
+Once the locked library was created, I replaced the older editable masked subsystems with reusable, locked, and linked masked subsystem blocks from the library for each resisting force, as shown below.

 ![Model3-MDL3](https://i.postimg.cc/Zn28zbBz/Model3.png)

-Since we didn't do any computational modifications, after simulation the simulation results remained consistent and exact in this refactored version model as well as shown below.
+Since no computational modifications were made, the simulation results remained consistent with the previous model versions, as shown below.

 ![Model 3 Final_Velocity](https://i.postimg.cc/CLG8NBbK/Model3-Final-Velocit.png)